projection-engine/arquitecture-docs/global/file_types.md

 Primitive file, stores mesh information like vertices and normals in a JSON format.

-#### Script
+#### Entity

 > .flow

-Script object, stores in a JSON format the script nodes, links comments and compiled JS code.
+Entity object, stores in a JSON format the script nodes, links comments and compiled JS code.

 #### Raw script